The Dorset Safeguarding Children Board

-In January 2014 the DSCB published a Serious Case Review (SCR) in respect of “Family S4″ which considers the professional responses relating to a baby who was seriously injured in 2010.
-The SCR for Family S4 can be located here on our Serious Case Review information page
+In March 2014 the DSCB published a Serious Case Review (SCR) in respect of “Family S11″ which considers the professional responses relating to the death of a teenager in 2013.
+The Overview Report for Family S11 can be located here on our Serious Case Review information page

 If you are worried about a child and would like to talk to somebody click here